ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 When you use the tenant portal, you can create a VM or provision a VM from a template.

-For more information, see [Create a standalone virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-64CFBEFC-8E3D-49FC-B1BD-16CCE7493544.html){: external}.
+For more information, see [Create a standalone virtual machine in the VMware Cloud Director tenant portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5/working-with-virtual-machines-tenant/creating-a-virtual-machine-tenant/create-a-standalone-vm-tenant.html){: external}.

 ### Customizing virtual machine properties
 {: #vcd-ops-guide-cust-properties}

 You can edit the properties of a VM, including the VM name and description, hardware and network settings, and operating system settings for a guest.

-For more information about working with VMs, see [Working with virtual machines](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-DF0C111D-B638-4EC3-B805-CC33994F8D53.html){: external}.
+For more information about working with VMs, see [Working with virtual machines in the VMware Cloud Director tenant portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5/working-with-virtual-machines-tenant.html){: external}.

 If you use the tenant portal (Guest OS Customization) to change your Windows Administrator password, ensure that you adhere to Windows complexity requirements.
 If you change the password in the tenant portal without doing so, the password does not work in the Windows VM template.
 {: important}